 We also take time to connect with any tension in the body.
 As humans, we tend to ignore physical tension.
 Instead of ignoring it, we intentionally bring our awareness to it and the tension begins to loosen.
 This process of bringing our awareness to physical tension is called breathing through the sensation.
 These simple mindfulness practices can bring relief to parents during and long after their Open Sky journey.
 These are practices students learn in the field, as well.

 The second half of the Monday Night Parent Support Group call is an open forum.
 This is a space for parents to share emotions and experiences, ask questions of one another, and offer input.
 A variety of topics are covered during this portion of the call.
-These topics often include information and guidance about letter-writing, what to expect the first 3-4 weeks of the program, fire-making, graduation, Wellness Weekends, Family Quests, and more.
+These topics often include information and guidance about letter-writing, what to expect the first 3-4 weeks of the program, fire-making, graduation, Wellness Weekends, the Family QuestTM experience, and more.

 The experience of sharing with one another creates a sense of comfort and community for parents.
 The Monday night call facilitator provides a structured space for parents to attend to their own needs and well-being while their child is doing the same in the field or post-graduation.
 We encourage all enrolled parents to utilize this valuable resource to increase their understanding of the program, become familiar with the tools their child is acquiring and to give and receive support.
-To learn more about Family Services at Open Sky, click here.